ankschoubey/old-blog/_pages/philosophy.md

 2. Spotting and navigating cognitive biases.
 3. Spotting and navigating logical fallacies.

-4. How to catch lies and liars?
-Implement Zero-Trust in real life.
+4. [Implement Zero Trust in Real Life](https://www.ankushchoubey.com/v1/truth/liars): Catching lies, liars and protecting yourself

 5. Tell the truth.
 Or atleast not lie.
 4. Learning to share your thoughts with others.
 (Intimate conversations) Why communication leads to better thinking.